fleetdm/fleet/index.md

 Orbit packages

 - [augeas](/orbit/pkg/augeas)
-    Contains "lens" files for =augeas=. =augeas= is a config file parser and used by =osquery=.
+    Contains "lens" files for `augeas`. `augeas` is a config file parser and used by `osquery`.
 This package will embed the directory of lenses and has a function to copy them to the install directory.
 - [bitlocker](/orbit/pkg/bitlocker)